Irwin

 Irwin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 10.9%, significantly below the Australian average of 30.4%.
+The area's university qualification rate is 10.9%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
+Bachelor degrees are the most common at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
 Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.1%) and certificates (32.9%).

-Educational participation is notably high, with 27.0% of residents currently enrolled in formal education, including 10.3% in primary, 10.2% in secondary, and 1.6% pursuing tertiary education.
-Dongara District High School serves the local area, with an enrollment of 331 students as of a recent count.
-Irwin has varied educational conditions across its areas, with all one school offering integrated K-12 education for academic continuity.
-School places per 100 residents stand at 8.5, below the regional average of 16.8, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+This includes 10.3% in primary education, 10.2% in secondary education, and 1.6% pursuing tertiary education.
+Dongara District High School serves the local area in Irwin, with an enrollment of 331 students as of 2021.
+The area has varied educational conditions across Irwin, with all 1 schools offering integrated K-12 education for academic continuity.
+School places per 100 residents are lower at 8.5 compared to the regional average of 16.8, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education